 AllVoices is a community website where users can upload graphics and other pieces of content to share with other users.
 The potential for copyright infringement by users is very high.
 AllVoices appeared to realize as much and moved to qualify for the DMCA safe harbor protections soon after the site launched in 2008.

 David Oppenheimer is a professional photographer.
 He discovered that a number of his photos were uploaded by users to the AllVoices website in February 2011 and sent the company a cease and desist letter.
-AllVoices did not immediately remove the photos as required under the DMCA.
-Oppenheimer filed suit against the company alleging in part that AllVoices waived its immunity by failing to register a DMCA agent prior to the occurrence of the copyright infringement.
+AllVoices did not immediately remove the images as required under the DMCA.
+Oppenheimer filed suit against the company alleging in part that AllVoices waived its immunity by failing to register a DMCA agent before the occurrence of the copyright infringement.
 AllVoices argued the immunity still exists notwithstanding the late agent registration.

 Contact me today to learn more about the DMCA and how to take advantage of the safe harbor provisions it contains.